An Efficient Global Optimization Algorithm with Adaptive Estimates of the Local Lipschitz Constants: Numerical Results

 This condition ensures that the difference between the current objective function value ($f$) and the global optimal objective function value ($f_{\text{glob}}$) is within a small relative error tolerance of $10^{-4}$.

 The second termination criterion is based on the maximum number of function evaluations.
-In our experiments, we fixed this limit to 30000, irrespective of the problem's dimensionality.
-If an algorithm exceeds 30000 function evaluations without satisfying the criterion defined in Eq. \ref{eq:stop_crit}, the run is considered to have failed.
+In our experiments, we fixed this limit to 50000, irrespective of the problem's dimensionality.
+If an algorithm exceeds 50000 function evaluations without satisfying the criterion defined in Eq. \ref{eq:stop_crit}, the run is considered to have failed.

 These termination criteria provide a balance between achieving accurate solutions and limiting the computational effort.
-By combining the relative error criterion with a maximum number of function evaluations, we ensure that the algorithms converge within a reasonable computational budget.
+In particular, the budget of 50,000 evaluations is generally considered sufficient in the context of real-world black-box problems, as using significantly more would be unrealistic.